tellor-io/TellorACS/README.md

 * Tellor Token holders wishing to validate or request data on the alternate chain transfer tokens from Ethereum to the alternate chain.
 * Validators stake Tellor Tokens in increments of 10 tokens These ACS stakers are now randomly selected to provide data for given requests.
-* There are X validators per data point.
+* There are 5 validators per data point.
 Parties pay for requests with TRB or native token to be split among validating stakers
 * Minimum amount of TRB for each data point to be determined by cost on the network (cost for txn)
-* Stakers are only rewarded if they fulfill the task, but if they miss their turn X amount of times, they will lose a small amount of stake (e.g. 1 TRB per day)
+* Stakers are only rewarded if they fulfill the task, but if they miss their turn 5 times, they will lose a small amount of stake (e.g. 1 TRB per day) and are unstaked automatically after that.
 * Values can be disputed
 * Day long voting round initially, with additional dispute rounds (double the dispute fee and voting period each time)--Rounds are necessary to mitigate risk of flash voting.
 * Voting based upon balance on sidechain  at beginning of dispute (so you can bring over more Tellor for each subsequent dispute)